alexculea/Preboot-Oxide/doc/configuring.md

 - `max_sessions`: Optional, defaults to 500.
 Represents the maximum number of allowed sessions at the same time.
 A session starts when an OFFER message is seen from DHCP to the booting client and ends when either the client ACKed or refused the request.
 Sessions older than 3 minutes are automatically removed.
 This is used to prevent filling the system memory in case of a flood of DHCP messages on the network.
 - `match`: List of entries to match, optional.
 Subfields:

     - `select`: List of fields and values to match.
+Unless `regex` is `true`, the matching is done by value, case insensitive.
         - Supported fields:

               ClientMacAddress